krystxf/krystxf/README.md

 Hi, I am Krystof, proud developer of czusHome.
 <br>
-(czusHome actually doesn't work yet, but once it will be best IoT software)
+(czusHome actually doesn't work yet, but once it will be the best IoT software)